elastic/apm-server/apmpackage/apm/docs/README.md

 Traces are comprised of [spans and transactions](https://www.elastic.co/guide/en/apm/get-started/current/apm-data-model.html).

-Traces are written to `traces-apm-*` data streams.
+Traces are written to `traces-apm-*` data streams, except for RUM traces, which are written to `traces-apm.rum-*`.

 **Exported fields**